 Traumatic Brain Damage Diagnosis

-To diagnosis traumatic brain damage, physician will first look for the most obvious symptoms, and if they are present, a magnetic resonance imaging test (MRI) and/or a computed tomography head scan (CT) is typically performed.
+To diagnosis traumatic brain damage, a physician will first look for the most obvious symptoms, and if they are present, a magnetic resonance imaging test (MRI) and/or a computed tomography head scan (CT) is typically performed.
 These imaging tests can show skulls fractures and any brain abnormalities.

 A CT scan is generally the first type of test administered because it’s more readily available.
 They also take less time to complete and are less invasive when compared to MRI test.
 An MRI test, although more time-consuming and more invasive, produces a more in-depth image of the brain.
 Imaging tests are currently the easiest way to diagnose traumatic brain damage in infants, as they are still unable to communicate, which makes using other methods more difficult.